Jonathan2251/lbd/source/gpu.rst

 Fast texture sampling is one of the key requirements for good GPU performance [#tpu]_.

+In addition to binding api for texture, OpenGL providing glTexParameteri api to do Texture Wrapping [#texturewrapper]_.
+And as my experienced texture instruction of gpu including S# T# value in operands.
+Same with associating 'Sampler Variables' to 'Texture Unit', S# and T# value are location of memory associating to Texture Wrapping descriptor register.
+Allowing user program change Wrapping option without re-compiling glsl.

 Even llvm intrinsic extended function providing an easy way to do code generation through llvm td (Target Description) file written, GPU backend compiler is still a little complex than CPU backend.